 DEPARTMENT MENTORING PROGRAM

 Undergraduate students in the Geosciences department have the opportunity to apply for a graduate student mentor in the department.
 Students are recruited for mentor and mentee position each year, and the participants are selected on an application basis.
 If you have questions about the program, please contact Jill Putman.

 DEPARTMENT RESEARCH, INDEPENDENT STUDY, TEACHING, AND WORK-STUDY POSITIONS

 Join the Colorado State University Geosciences Club!
 Consisting of majors and non-majors, each member shares a common interest in geosciences.
-Membership is open to all CSU students, and no membership dues are required.
+Membership is open to all CSU students.
 If you are interested in seeing and learning about local geology, this club is for you.
 We offer several field trips during the year, and we also host a variety of lectures, meetings, and outings for members.
 Participation in the Geosciences Club is a great way to network with individuals from the Geosciences Department, alumni, and industry representatives.
 Interested in learning more?
 Be sure to follow us on Facebook for the latest club and department news, including upcoming meeting dates and times.
 You can also view our Geology Club information brochure.
 Join us at our next meeting or contact the club officers for more information:

 AMERICAN ASSOCIATION OF PETROLEUM GEOLOGISTS

 Colorado State University’s AAPG Student Chapter provides students with a way to connect with others who are interested in geology and the energy industry.
 This student chapter focuses on petroleum geology and gives students the chance to learn about the industry.
 From specialized talks from professionals, to industry focused field trips, AAPG provides students with the opportunity to learn and explore more about the petroleum industry.

 Chevron provides free student AAPG membership at: students.aapg.org.
 Join today!